We specialise in psychology, occupational therapy and positive behaviour support for teenagers and adults.

 What will Services Cost?

-Prices are based on the NDIS price guide.
-For the NDIS price guide please click on this link: NDIS Price Guide
+Prices are based on the NDIS pricing arrangements and pricing limits guide.
+For this NDIS guide please click on this link: NDIS Price Guide

 Before ongoing service can begin a service agreement, outlining how supports will be delivered to you through your NDIS funding, will be developed with you.
 It will include information such as: the supports we agree to provide, cost of support, how and when we agree to provide the support, your responsibilities and our responsibilities, and how to request to change or end the Service Agreement.